morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/HTML.md

 * [Semantic and outlined](#semantic-and-outlined)

-## Preserve WordPress theme files organization
+## Default WordPress theme files organization

 WordPress has [a clear indication](https://developer.wordpress.org/themes/basics/organizing-theme-files/) how to organize templates, template parts and template tags.